cyzanfar/cyzanfar.github.io/_posts/2015-4-29-the-palindrome-effect.md

 #### Breaking it down

 Another way to think about a palindrome word is by breaking down the string into an array of characters each representing a position in the list.
 For example, the word "civic" split into an array gives us ["c","i","v","i","c"].
-We can then check if the rear character "c" is equal to the front character "c" removing the rear and front every time condition is true.
+We can then check if the rear character "c" is equal to the front character "c" removing the rear and front every time the condition is true.
 See [Figure](http://interactivepython.org/runestone/static/pythonds/BasicDS/PalindromeChecker.html) below.

 ![alt text](http://interactivepython.org/runestone/static/pythonds/_images/palindromesetup.png "palindrome")